PaulFrankling/recip_me/README.md

 helped to keep the background image exactly the same size every time the website was navigated around.
 In order to fix the bug I added:

-  `background: url(../images/strawberries.jpg) no-repeat center center fixed;
+  `background: url(../images/strawberries.jpg) no-repeat top center fixed;
    background-size: cover;`

 ### Technology used: